My Dog Killed a Groundhog: 10 Tips on What to Do Next

 10. Teach Your Dog To “Leave It”

 Finally, another more permanent solution is to teach your dog to “leave it.”
-Dogs are natural hunters, and they all have a strong prey drive.
+Dogs are natural hunters, and some have a strong prey drive.
 Teaching your dog to leave it alone or to stop pursuing prey is an important step, particularly if you live in an area where groundhogs are common.

-Using treats as distractions and making it worthwhile for your dog to stop in their pursuit is the key to successful training.
+Using treats as distractions and making it worthwhile for your dog to stop their pursuit is the key to successful training.

 Why Do Dogs Kill Groundhogs?

 A groundhog running away presents the perfect opportunity for a dog to flex their hunting muscles.
 Most dogs have an average prey drive.
-Some breeds, such as rat terriers or greyhounds, have a stronger urge to hunt.
-Groundhogs, by nature, will run, and only when cornered do they feel as if they have no choice but to turn and fight.
+Some breeds, such as Rat Terriers or Greyhounds, have a stronger urge to hunt.
+Groundhogs, by nature, will run, and only when cornered, do they feel as if they have no choice but to turn and fight.

 The Groundhog Is Still Alive, What Do I Do?

 If you’ve arrived at a situation where your dog has attacked the groundhog, but it’s still alive, there are a few things you should do.
-First, you should remove your dog, so they don’t cause any more damage.
+First, you should remove your dog so they don’t cause more damage.
 Secondly, you should be wary of approaching the groundhog in its injured state since it can be vicious.

 Conclusion